• Main Menu

 • The BJPS is already Green OA compliant, so you do not need to request this option.
 Note that many funders, such as the ERC, only require Green OA.
 To comply with ERC guidelines, you must simply deposit a copy your paper in an online repository after the BJPS’s 12-month embargo period elapses.

-• However, you must let us know if you wish to pursue open access via the Gold CC BY-NC or Gold CC BY routes when sending us your final files.
-You can do this in the online submission system, in the ‘Your Response’ box below the decision letter.
+• Please contact the BJPS Editorial Office directly if you wish to pursue open access via the Gold CC BY-NC or Gold CC BY routes when sending us your final files.

 Green Open Access